-- 5.12.a The licensee shall be responsible for maintaining, filing and submitting all records required by the licensing agency.
-Such records shall be kept current and available for review at any time by authorized representatives of the licensing agency. - 5.12.b The following records shall be maintained and kept on file: - (1) A resident register including all discharges, transfers out of the home and admissions. - (2) A record for each resident which includes: resident's name; emergency notification numbers; name, address and telephone number of any legal representative or, if there is none, the next of kin; physician's name, address and telephone number; instructions in case of resident's death; the resident's assessment(s); progress notes regarding any accident or incident and subsequent follow-up; list of allergies; a signed admission agreement; a recent photograph of the resident, unless the resident objects; a copy of the resident's advance directives, if any completed; and a copy of the document giving legal authority to another, if any.

-- (3) For residents requiring nursing care, including nursing overview or medication management, the record shall also contain: initial assessment; annual reassessment; significant change assessment; physician's admission statement and current orders; staff progress notes including changes in the resident's condition and action taken; and reports of physician visits, signed telephone orders and treatment documentation; and resident plan of care. - (4) The results of the criminal record and adult abuse registry checks for all staff. - 5.12.c A home must file the following reports with the licensing agency: - (1) When a fire occurs in the home, regardless of size or damage, the licensing agency and the Department of Labor and Industry must be notified within twenty-four (24) hours.
+- (a) The licensee shall be responsible for maintaining, filing and submitting all records required by the licensing agency.
+Such records shall be kept current and available for review at any time by authorized representatives of the licensing agency. - (b) The following records shall be maintained and kept on file: - (1) A resident register including all admissions, discharges, and transfers out of the home. - (2) A record for each resident which includes: resident's name; emergency notification numbers; name, address and telephone number of any legal representative or, if there is none, the next of kin; physician's name, address and telephone number; instructions in case of resident's death; the resident's assessment(s); progress notes regarding any accident or incident and subsequent follow-up; list of allergies; a signed admission agreement, a copy of the resident's advance directives, if any; and a copy of the document giving legal authority to another, if any. - (3) The results of the criminal record and adult abuse registry checks for all staff. - (c) A home must file the following reports with the licensing agency: - (1) When a fire occurs in the home, regardless of size or damage, the licensing agency and the Department of Labor and Industry must be notified within twenty-four (24) hours.
 A written report must be submitted to both departments within seventy-two (72) hours.
-A copy of the report shall be kept on file. - (2) A written report of any accident or illness shall be placed in the resident's record.
-Any untimely deaths shall be reported and a record kept on file. - (3) A report of any unexplained absence of a resident from a home for more than 12 hours shall be reported to the police, legal representative and family, if any.
-The incident shall be reported to the licensing agency within twenty-four (24) hours of disappearance followed by a written report within seventy-two (72) hours, a copy of which shall be maintained. - (4) A written report of any breakdown or cessation to the home's physical plant's major services (plumbing, heat, water supply, etc.) or supplied service, which disrupts the normal course of operation.
+A copy of the report also shall be kept on file in the home. - (2) A written report of any accident or illness shall be placed in the resident's record.
+Any untimely deaths shall be reported to the licensing agency within 24 hours and a record kept on file in the home. - (3) A report of any unexplained absence of a resident from a home for more than 12 hours shall be reported to the police, legal representative and family, if any.
+The incident shall be reported to the licensing agency within twenty-four (24) hours of disappearance followed by a written report within seventy-two (72) hours, a copy of which shall be maintained.

+- (4) A written report of any breakdown or cessation to the home's physical plant's major services (plumbing, heat, water supply, etc.) or supplied service, which disrupts the normal course of operation.
 The licensee shall notify the licensing agency immediately whenever such an incident occurs.
-A copy of the report shall be sent to the licensing agency within seventy-two (72) hours. - (5) A written report of any reports or incidents of abuse, neglect or exploitation reported to the licensing agency. - (6) A written report of resident injury or death following the use of mechanical or chemical restraint. - 5.12.d Reports and records shall be filed and stored in an orderly manner so that they are readily available for reference.
+A copy of the report shall be sent to the licensing agency within seventy-two (72) hours. - (5) A written report of any reports or incidents of abuse, neglect or exploitation reported to the licensing agency. - (6) A written report of resident injury or death following the use of mechanical or chemical restraint. - (d) Reports and records shall be filed and stored in an orderly manner so that they are readily available for reference.
 Resident records shall be kept on file at least seven (7) years after the date of either the discharge or death of the resident.

-5.13 First Aid Equipment and Supplies
+5.12 First Aid Equipment and Supplies

-Equipment and such supplies as are necessary for universal precautions, to meet resident needs and for care of minor cuts, wounds, abrasions, contusions, and similar sudden accidental injuries shall be readily available and in good repair.
+Equipment and such supplies as are necessary for universal precautions, to meet resident needs and to care for minor cuts, wounds, abrasions, contusions, and similar sudden accidental injuries shall be readily available and in good repair.

-5.14 Restraints
+5.13 Restraints